 What to do after the office is closed

 If you would like to report ASB as and when it occurs but our offices are closed, you can call our out of hours messaging service on 0203 234 2280.
 This will provide details on who to contact depending on the nature of your problem.
-It also allows you to leave a message with the details of your issue, which will be reviewed when the office reopens.
+You can also leave a message with the details of your issue, which we will review when the office reopens.

 If you are experiencing a crime and it is an emergency please call 999.

 What you can do

 In many cases it is useful to keep a record of ASB that you are experiencing as and when it occurs in the form of a diary sheet.
 You can download an example diary sheet here so when you report ASB you can show us what has been going on.
 This diary sheet is a Word document so you can edit it on the computer if you prefer: